-There may be minimum or maximum amounts you can borrow, and you'll have interest rates and monthly payments that apply to your account.
-Some personal loans are secured, meaning you provide collateral like property you own, or unsecured, meaning you don’t have to put up any collateral or liens (though you may face stricter loan terms as a result).
+There may be minimum or maximum amounts you can borrow.
+You’ll also have interest rates and monthly payments that apply to your account.
+Some personal loans are secured, meaning you provide collateral.
+Others are unsecured, meaning you don’t have to put up any collateral or liens (though you may face stricter loan terms as a result).

 Though personal loans can have many benefits, they’re not risk-free.
 Depending on your lender, there can be stiff penalties for any mistakes you make with your loan.

-A personal loan includes a legal contract stating when, how, and the amount you’ll pay towards the cost of the loan each month.
+A personal loan includes a legal contract stating when, how, and the amount you’ll pay toward the cost of the loan each month.
 If you fail to follow the agreement in your loan contract and begin to miss consecutive payments, you’ll likely become delinquent.
 A delinquency may be added to your credit report, lowering your score and affecting your ability to secure loans or loans with good interest rates in the future.

 If you’ve been in delinquency for too long without making efforts to pay off your debt, you may end up defaulting on your loan.
-This would mean that your lender believes you will never pay off your loan, so they will likely close your account and “sell” your debt to a collection agency.
+This would mean that your lender believes you will never repay your loan, so they will likely close your account and “sell” your debt to a collection agency.
 That agency will then begin trying to collect from you.